 9 It shall be in that day that I will seek to destroy all the nations that come against Jerusalem.

 Those nations are the ones in the Gog and Magog alliance that attack Israel.
 And, as you look at the history Israel for the last century, the target has ALWAYS been Jerusalem – which makes no sense from a secular point of view.

-Then, they are destroyed.
+Then, those who sought to take Jerusalem are destroyed.
 That’s Ezekiel’s Fire.
 That’s the micronova that knocks down our civilization and throws us back to the pre-industrial era.
 Having said that, this gives me some hope that maybe… just maybe …those nations not in this alliance will suffer less damage.